mikemag/Mastermind/README.md

 ## Docs

-I'll be adding details on the tradeoffs in various parts of the implementation, the GPU algorithms, performance work, etc. over time.
+TODO: I'll be adding details on the tradeoffs in various parts of the implementation, the GPU algorithms, performance work, etc. over time.

 ## Easier Implementations